 Monitor deployments

 The Service Health view on the Deployments tab provides the ability to see how deployments specifically affect performance of your services.
-When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred, both in the Service Health view and in Change Intelligence.
+When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred on all charts in Cloud Observability.

 We will be introducing new workflows to replace the Deployments tab and RCA view.
 As a result, they will soon no longer be supported.
-Instead, use notebooks for your investigation where you can run ad-hoc queries, view data over a longer time period, and run Change Intelligence.
+Instead, use notebooks for your investigation where you can run ad-hoc queries, view data over a longer time period, and run Cloud Observability’s correlation feature.

 These markers allow you to quickly correlate deployment with a possible regression.